Zaidrahman85/Storm_Surge_Analysis_Code/README.md

 Zaid Al-Attabi, and Siddharth Narayan (2022, Aug 17).
 Analysis_Storm_Surge_Damages Code V1.0 (Version V1.0).
 Zenodo. http://doi.org/cc.cccc/zenodo.xxxxxxx

 - Method Citation:
 Al-Attabi, Z.R., Y. Xu, G. Tso.
-And S. Narayan, 2022.
-The combined influence of wetland loss, coastal development and sea-level rise on storm surge damage: a case-study of Hurricane Ike.
+And S. Narayan.
+The impacts of tidal wetland loss and coastal development on storm surge damages to people and property: a Hurricane Ike case-study.
 2022 (submitted)

 Copyright 2022(c) Zaid Al-Attabi, and Siddharth Narayan Storm_Surge_ Analysis _Code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.